-Neither of the two could explain why or how they were there, and both refused to identify themselves other than by their first names, Mac and Jill.
-"They were stinko on something," Trooper Ramsey told the Sun-Times.
+Neither of the two could explain why or how they were there, and both refused to ident themselves other than by their first names, Mac and Jill.
+"They were stinko on something Trooper Ramsey told the Sun-Times.

-Both the man and woman were described by everyone as stunning in appearance, almost like classical Greek sculptures of the gods by Michelangelo.
-This reporter can attest to that fact, having attended their preliminary hearing.
+Both the man and woman were described by everyone as stunning in appearance, almost licelassical Greek sculptures of the gods by Michelangelo.
+This reporter can attest to that fa having attended their preliminary hearing.

 Chemical tests proved negative, and the pair are now being held for psychiatric evaluation.
-Several casino owners have offered them bail and a job, and they are said to be considering the offers.
+Several ca-sino owners have offered them bail and a job, and they are said to be considering to offers.